Diplotaxis tenuifolia: Distribution

 It is native to parts of Europe, reaching in the east to Turkey and Syria.
-It is extinct from Morocco and Algeria, but has been introduced in a number of regions: Cyprus, the Caucasus, Palestine, Yemen, Japan, Australia, New Zealand, New Caledonia, Canada (Ontario, Quebec and Nova Scotia), the United States, Costa Rica, Argentina and Uruguay.
+It is extinct from Morocco and Algeria, but has been introduced in a number of regions: Cyprus, the Caucasus, the Levant, Yemen, Japan, Australia, New Zealand, New Caledonia, Canada (Ontario, Quebec and Nova Scotia), the United States, Costa Rica, Argentina and Uruguay.

 Within Europe, its native range covers much of France, the Low Countries, Italy, the Pannonian Basin and the western Balkans up to Macedonia, with generally more thinly scattered populations in northern Greece, Bulgaria, Romania, Crimea, Sicilly, Malta, Sardinia, Corsica and parts of Spain.
 It has extensively been introduced further north from its native range.
 In the British Isles the plant is an archaeophyte, with industrial regions and ports still at the centre of the distribution.
 It is established especially in parts of England and Wales (some believing the plant could even be native to the south-east).
 Its range has been expanding to the west since the 19th century, but it is still very rare in Scotland and Ireland.
 It has also been introduced into much of Central Europe: throughout Switzerland, Austria, Germany and Poland, with more scattered instances on the southern shores of Norway and Sweden (where it is found in fewer areas that in the recent past), the Baltic States, Belarus and a few locations further east in Ukraine and European Russia.
 It has also been introduced on Menorca and near Lisbon in Portugal.